kirahman2/fraud_detection/README.md

 ![alt text](https://github.com/kirahman2/fraud_detection/blob/master/images/creditcardfraudimage.jpg)
 # This $190 Billion A Year Problem Is Costly.
-How Can Banks Better Predict Fraudulent Credit Card Transactions To Save You And Merchants Money?
+How Can Banks Better Predict Fraudulent Credit Card Transactions To Save You Money?

 ## Introduction
 To predict fraudulent credit card transactions, I examined a variety of transaction attributes that clued me into which transactions are more likely to be fraudulent.